SAP/openui5-docs/docs/OData_V2_Model_6c47b2b.md

 -   All context bindings have the `createPreliminaryContext` parameter set to `true`.
 -   All context bindings and all list bindings have the `usePreliminaryContext` parameter set to `true`.

 You can overrule this default by the corresponding parameters of the [`ODataContextBinding`](https://openui5.hana.ondemand.com/#/api/sap.ui.model.odata.v2.ODataContextBinding) constructor or  [`ODataListBinding`](https://openui5.hana.ondemand.com/#/api/sap.ui.model.odata.v2.ODataListBinding) constructor.
-In addition it is possible to not use the general `preliminaryContext` parameter on the model \(which affects all bindings\), but just switch on preliminary context handling for pairs of parent and depending binding instances using these parameters.
+In addition, it is possible not to use the general `preliminaryContext` parameter on the model \(which affects all bindings\), but just switch on preliminary context handling for pairs of parent and depending binding instances using these parameters.

 The following example shows a context binding with the path **"/Products\(1\)"** \(e.g. created as element binding of an `sap.m.Panel` control\) which is the parent binding.
 The dependent relative binding with the path **"Supplier"** is a list binding created for a table showing all suppliers of the product \(e.g. created for the `rows` aggregation of a `sap.ui.table.Table` control\).